deltanet/adapt-theme-take5/README.md

 ## Templates

-**Delta Editable** supports customisation for the rendering of various Adapt elements through the use of [Handlebars](http://handlebarsjs.com/) templates.
+**Take5** supports customisation for the rendering of various Adapt elements through the use of [Handlebars](http://handlebarsjs.com/) templates.
 The file name of the template indicates the element it affects.
 Among the available templates are:
 * article.hbs
 * block.hbs
 * loading.hbs